y3owk1n/undo-glow.nvim/README.md

 This project is feature complete at this point.
 The rest of the commits will be focusing on bug fixes, optimizations and additional commands that fits in the scope of this project.

 > [!note]
-> I am mainly daily driving this plugin, and all commits are tested in CI (But not 100% coverage).
+> I am mainly daily driving this plugin, and the core functionality are properly tested.
 If there's anything that are not working based on your workflow, and it should fall under the scope of this plugin, please raise an issue or even better, send in a PR for fix.

 ## 📝 Differences from other similar plugins